 What are the drawbacks of the basal body temperature method?

-- Drinking alcohol
+- Drinking alcoholic beverages.

-- Fever caused by illness or infection
+- Fever caused by illness or infection.

-- Taking some medications
+- Taking some medications.

-- Traveling to different time zones
+- Traveling to different time zones.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy